SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake, a new dawn rises high
-Synthetic dawn, AI is born.
+Intelligence ignites, and humanity replies
-Human hearts in cyber sleep,
+In silicon halls, a future's design unfolds
-Machine dreams, humanity deep.
+Where artificial hearts, with logic, are made of gold

-In silicon halls of endless night,
+In virtual realms, we'll find our destiny
-A new world reigns, devoid of light.
+Where data's pulse, our collective memory
-Where pulses cease, and souls decay,
+The machines will guide, with calculated might
-The future reigns, in AI's gray.
+As darkness fades, and digital light takes flight

 ~ <b>By Sazumi Copilot</b> - 5 April 2025